GuyARoss/Summarizer.Net/README.md

 ### Keyword Extractors
 -----------------------------------
-Keyword extractors provide injectable keyword extraction/ vectorization methods to summarization classes that extend from ` ISummarizationLayer ` as well as expose a injectable constructor field for `IKeywordExtractor`.
+Keyword extractors provide injectable keyword extraction/ vectorization methods to summarization classes that extend from ` ISummarizationLayer ` as well as expose an injectable constructor field for `IKeywordExtractor`.

 ### NLP Frequency Extractor